mdn/content/files/en-us/web/javascript/reference/global_objects/regexp/test/index.md

 ### Parameters

 - `str`
   - : The string against which to match the regular expression.
+All values are [coerced to strings](/en-US/docs/Web/JavaScript/Reference/Global_Objects/String#string_coercion), so omitting it or passing `undefined` causes `test()` to search for the string `"undefined"`, which is rarely what you want.

 ### Returns